Properly embedded minimal annuli in $\mathbb{S}^2 \times \mathbb{R}$: Proof of the Main Theorem

-In case when $\Sigma$ has singularities i.e. that $a_0(\l)$ has higher order roots we remove zeroes of the potential $\xi_{\l,0}$ and then obtain a bubbleton.
-Now we use the isospectral deformation which is transitive on an orbit of a bubbleton to go further along the orbit and change from one orbit to a lower dimensional orbit as we described above.
-We apply what we call "remove a bubbleton" to get at the limit an embedded annulus with spectral curve without singularities, and consequently an annulus with quasi-periodic metric $\o$.
-From Proposition~\ref{bubbleclosing} we are ensured that during this process the period $\tau$ does not change, as it is an isospectral invariant and we stay in the same connected component by continuity of the isospectral action.
+Eventually $\Sigma_0$ has singularities i.e. $a_0(\l)$ has higher order roots and $\xi_{\l,0}$ may have zeroes.
+In this case, we remove zeroes of the potential $\xi_{\l,0}$ and then obtain eventually a bubbleton.
+In this case we use the isospectral deformation which is transitive on an orbit of a bubbleton.
+We apply what we call "remove a bubbleton" to get at the limit an embedded annulus with spectral curve without singularities.
+Consequently we have an annulus with quasi-periodic metric $\o$.
+Proposition~\ref{bubbleclosing} guarantees that during this process the period $\tau$ does not change, as it is an isospectral invariant and we stay in the same connected component by continuity of the isospectral action.

 We denote this annulus by $X_1$ with spectral data $(a_1,b_1)$ where $a_1$ has only simple roots.
-We deform this cylinder and increase the flux if $X_1$ is not the flat embedded annulus.
+We claim that $X_1$ is flat.
+Otherwise we can deform this cylinder and increase the flux of $X_1$ by the following deformation:

 Due to Proposition~\ref{embeddeddeformation} the deformation of the spectral data preserves the property that the corresponding isospectral sets correspond to embedded minimal annuli.
 If $a$ and $b$ have no common roots we define a vector field $c(\l)$ over the spectral data $(a,b)$ preserving the closing condition.
 We remark that